-WHY FINF ART?
+WHY FINE ART?

-- Engage with aesthetics and intellectual concepts through the use of different materials, techniques and processes for the purpose of self-expression - 2 Communicate your ideas and explore personal and cultural identity and visual language - Undertake research and explore relevant resources by evaluating images, objects and artefacts
+- 1 Engage with aesthetics and intellectual concepts through the use of different materials, techniques and processes for the purpose of self-expression - 2 Communicate your ideas and explore personal and cultural identity and visual language - 3 Undertake research and explore relevant resources by evaluating images, objects and artefacts

-Mrs. A. Michael
+For clarifications please see the Head of Faculty, Mrs. A. Michael